Tchaikovsky: Violin Concerto [Maxim Vengerov]

 Tchaikovsky’s Violin Concerto in D major, Op.
 35

 Composed in 1878, Pyotr Ilyich Tchaikovsky’s Violin Concerto is one of the most popular and frequently performed violin concertos in the world.
 The piece was composed for the famous Hungarian violinist Leopold Auer (1845-1930), but Auer refused to perform it, citing its technical difficulty.
-He also e he felt that “some of the passages were not suited to the character of the instrument, and that, however perfectly rendered, they would not sound as well as the composer had imagined”.
+He also felt that “some of the passages were not suited to the character of the instrument, and that, however perfectly rendered, they would not sound as well as the composer had imagined”.

 However, the work was premiered in Vienna on December 4, 1881, by the young Russian violinist Adolph Brodsky (1851-1929) on December 4, 1881, in Vienna, under the baton of Hans Richter, to great acclaim.
 Since then, the Tchaikovsky Violin Concerto has become a staple of the violin repertoire and is considered one of the most challenging and demanding concertos for the instrument.